department-of-veterans-affairs/lighthouse-saml-proxy/README.md

 Requires Docker and/or Node.js > 8.

+### Config File

-You'll need to create a configuration JSON file with at the least the following minimum fields (non-sensitive fields kj:
+You'll need to create a configuration JSON file with at the least the following minimum fields:

 dev-config.json

 ```json
 {
   "idpAcsUrl": "",